 Skin separation or "silvering" in bell pepper fruit reduces aesthetic fruit quality.
-Research in NJ has shown that phytophthora-tolerant bell pepper cultivars (such as 'Paladin' and 'Aristotle') are more prone to the development of "silvering" than phytophthora-susceptible varieties such as 'Alliance' or 'Camelot'.
+Research in NJ has shown that phytophthora-tolerant bell pepper cultivars (such as 'Paladin' and 'Aristotle') are more prone to the development of "silvering" than phytophthora-susceptible varieties.